Aldisti/My-settings/README.md

 #### Path

-To change the prompt of the shell you have to look for the **PS1** env variable inside your bashrc.
+To change the prompt of the bash shell, you have to look for the **PS1** env variable inside your bashrc.

 ```bash
 PS1='\\[\e[1;32m\\]\u@\s\\[\e[0m\\]:\\[\e[1;34m\\]\W\\[\e[0m\\]\$ '